-Pursuant to Section 344 of the Companies Act, an application for striking off may be filed with the ACRA if a company is not carrying on its intended business, has ceased trading, and has complied with the requirements for striking off.
+Pursuant to Section 344 of the Companies Act, an application for striking off may be filed with the ACRA if a company is not carrying on its intended business, has ceased trading, and has complied with the requirements for striking off a company in Singapore.
 Before approval, the applicant company must prove that, at the time of its application , it has no existing assets and liabilities, nor any contingent assets and liabilities in the future.
 A majority vote of shareholders and a unanimous vote of directors expressing their consent to the application are likewise needed.
 If the application, along with its attached documents, is found meritorious, the ACRA and IRAS will send a strike off letter to the applicant company.

 Liquidation / Winding up

 Winding up, as compared to striking off, is more formal.
 It entails appointing a liquidator vested with powers under the Companies Act to oversee the seizure and realisation of corporate assets, payment of corporate debts and distribution of surplus proceeds to shareholders or contributories in line with their rights and interests.

 Liquidation may either be voluntary or compulsory.
 Voluntary winding up is initiated by members or creditors when, in their honest assessment, the company can no longer fully pay off its debt within 12 months or can no longer continue business.
 In compulsory winding up, a court order is necessary.
 It may be ordered when a company commits a breach of statutory provisions, amounting to a statutory offence or when it acts outside its scope of powers, otherwise known as ultra vires acts.